Cyfrin/Updraft/courses/security/6-thunder-loan/28-testing-deleting-mappings/+page.md

 We should definitely verify that this is the case.

 > **Note:** I wish I could tell you that chisel is a great way to quickly check this, but currently chisel doesn't delete mappings properly!
 Regrettably, this doesn't work.
 There's currently an open issue on their GitHub you can view [**here**](https://github.com/foundry-rs/foundry/issues/7318).
+Current work-around is to add `;` to the end of `delete` statements.

 Fortunately we can check this pretty quickly in Remix.